NiklasPerssonMDU/On-the-Initial-of-Timed-Elastic-Bands/README.md

 - [Simscape](https://se.mathworks.com/products/simscape.html)

 ## Usage
-- Run ´comparePP.m´ to create 300 random mazes and plan a path on each maze using A*, Theta*, Hybrid A*, and RRT*.
+- Run `comparePP.m` to create 300 random mazes and plan a path on each maze using A*, Theta*, Hybrid A*, and RRT*.
 Each planned path is also optimised using Time Elastic Bands.
-	*Important Note: This file takes a long time to execute, about 24hours when running with 8 cores at 2.3MHz.
+	- Important Note: This file takes a long time to execute, about 24hours when running with 8 cores at 2.3MHz.
-	*The file ´PPallRes.mat´ in the ´data´ folder includes the data which was used to create the results in the paper.
+	- The file `PPallRes.mat` in the `data` folder includes the data which was used to create the results in the paper.
-- Run ´postProcess.m´ to compute the path length, the curvature and the IAT for all paths on all mazes from the ´PPallRes.mat´ file.
+- Run `postProcess.m` to compute the path length, the curvature and the IAT for all paths on all mazes from the ´PPallRes.mat´ file.
-- Run ´simBicycle.m´ to start the simulation of the autonomous bicycle tracking a path planned by Optimised Theta*.
+- Run `simBicycle.m` to start the simulation of the autonomous bicycle tracking a path planned by Optimised Theta*.